MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 **Activate Date Interval:**
 You may define a global coupon that will be activated between the X and Y dates.
 Example: 30.06.2035-25.12.2035, then customers will see this global coupon as deactive until the starting date.
 Regular Input: DD.MM.YYYY-DD.MM.YYYY

+**Years of Membership**
+This restriction is selected with #years, the chosen coupon will be activate for only the customers that have enough #years of membership.
+Example: 2 Years.
+If a customer has registered 3 years ago, customer will see this global coupon as active.
+Regular Input: Positive Integer

 **---Coupon Operations Section---**